 The chances of bullying issues arising can be lowered by creating a positive workplace culture and healthy relationships in the workplace.
 Workplace culture should make sure that all staff feel like they are equally valued, and encourage equal treatment of one another.
 Make sure it is made clear what behaviour is permitted and what is not.

 Establish a zero-tolerance policy

-Having a zero-tolerance policy towards bullying ensures that employees feel safe and have the confidence to be happy and work productively in their jobs.
+Having a zero-tolerance policy toward bullying ensures that employees feel safe and have the confidence to be happy and work productively in their jobs.
 It also shows that all managers/supervisors/employees are on the same level with regards to preventing bullying and, regardless of their position, it will not be tolerated.

 Lead by example

 Behaviour from employers or managers/supervisors needs to set an example for other employees, so people within positions of power should pave the way for acceptable behaviour.

 Final thought: how many organisations actively recruit to their values and take great pride in stating that they are a “values-led organisation”?
 This needs to be maintained throughout the entire employee experience and not just when attracting new people.
 No organisation would ever consider stating one of their values as “bullying” or just being plain “unkind” to each other, so creating and implementing a workplace culture that truly reflects your values requires living and breathing it every day!